-Cannabis laws are changing across the U.S. and the world.
-States are adopting their own regulations for recreational and medical marijuana use.
-State-owned dispensaries are showing up in residential areas and the stigma on people who use marijuana is starting to fade away.
+Cannabis laws are changing across the United States and the world.
+States are adopting regulations for recreational and medical marijuana use.
+State-owned dispensaries are showing up in residential areas, and the stigma on people who use marijuana is starting to fade away.

 Following its legalization in 2016, the Pennsylvania Medical Marijuana Program has acquired more than 582,000 people, including patients and caregivers.
 Since the rules for cannabis consumption vary by state and are different on the federal level, the laws can get complicated.